Can you think of a major business without a logo? Bet you can’t!

 Consider how you are going to use your logo design.

-- Are your final images going to be placed on business cards or billboards?
+- Are your final images going to be placed on pens or billboards?

 - Will you be using logos in web design or print media?